yorkie-team/yorkie-js-sdk/yorkie-js-sdk.primitive.md

 ## Primitive class

 `Primitive` represents primitive data type including logical clock.
-This is immutable.
+It has a type and a value.

 <b>Signature:</b>